SoftwareAG/c8y-docs/content/predictive-analytics/web-app-bundle/processing-data.md

 ### Batch Processing

-The **Batch Processing** tab allows you to process data records supplied to the model in a CSV or JSON file.
+The Batch Processing allows you to process data records supplied to the model in a CSV or JSON file.
 The records are processed in batches.
 It also allows you to pass on image data as a JPEG or PNG file for processing.

-The **Batch Processing** tab is primarily targeted for testing the accuracy of your predictive models by applying it against your test data.
+The Batch Processing is primarily targeted for testing the accuracy of your predictive models by applying it against your test data.
 Hence, it is expected that you know the predicted outputs beforehand.

 #### Running the batch process

 To run the batch process, perform the following steps:

-1. Click **Start** in the **Predictions** page to initiate the batch processing.
+1. Click **Start** in the **Batch processing** tab to initiate the batch processing.
 2. In the **Batch Processing** wizard, select a model from the dropdown list.
 The dropdown list shows all models which you have uploaded to the **Models** page. <br>
 ![Batch process 1](/guides/images/zementis/zementis-batch-process1.jpeg)
 <br>Click **Next** to proceed.